-In order to provide our patrons and staff the safest and most enjoyable experience possible, Playhouse social distancing procedures will be in effect throughout the 2020 season.
+In order to provide our patrons and staff the safest and most enjoyable experience possible, Playhouse social distancing procedures will be in effect until further notice.
 Policies will continue to evolve as directed by the Pennsylvania Department of Health and the CDC.

-NO ONSITE/CASH SALES • In an attempt to limit high-contact touch points, we are limiting box office hours and onsite sales to just prior to curtain.
+ONSITE/CASH SALES • In an attempt to limit high-contact touch points, we are limiting box office hours and onsite sales to just prior to curtain.
 Patrons wishing to purchase tickets immediately prior to a performance can access a QR Code at the theatre for direct access to purchase tickets on their smart device.
 All tickets are available by visiting this link.

 FOOD/DRINK IN THEATER • Until further notice, food and beverage will not be permitted inside the theatre.
-Patrons are encouraged to enjoy a “socially distanced cocktail” before or after the performance, subject to The Deck Restaurant and Courtyard Bar hours of operation.
+Patrons are encouraged to enjoy a bite and a cocktail at The Deck or The Courtyard prior to the performance.

 SANITATION • Before each performance, Bella Commercial Services will apply a disinfectant mist to the entire house.
 The mist is 100% safe, non-toxic, and deemed effective against SARS-COV2 by the EPA.
 Playhouse staff will routinely disinfect all high-touch surfaces throughout the day.